roytang/blog/content/posts/2016/09/investigating-the-drug-killings.md

   * Are there any resources or other things that could be provided to the police to help minimize unnecessary loss of life?
   * What is the protocol/procedure when a suspect is killed during a police operation?
 Is there any automatic investigation or counseling for the officer involved?
   * Is there any autopsy or other forensic analysis done on suspects killed during police operations?
 Are they checked for powder burns, or for fingerprints on the alleged weapon they used?
 Ballistics matching on bullets recovered at the scene?
-  * Is it possible that some officers are becoming overzealous because of the president&#8217;s violent rhetoric?
-Is it possible that some officers misinterpret the president&#8217;s violent rhetoric?
+  * Is it possible that some officers are becoming overzealous because of the president&'s violent rhetoric?
+Is it possible that some officers misinterpret the president&'s violent rhetoric?
-  * Do we have data on the incidence rate of police killings during the president&#8217;s term in Davao?
+  * Do we have data on the incidence rate of police killings during the president&'s term in Davao?
 How did it compare to other areas?
   * If relatives of those killed suspect foul play, who can they turn to?
 Most of them will be poor with limited resources, do we need to provide them legal assistance?

 Suspects killed while in custody (mainly &#8220;nang-agaw ng baril&#8221;):

   * How many suspects have been killed while in custody (compared with arrests)?
 How does this rate compare with previous years and administrations?
   * What is the protocol or procedure for officers handling suspects in custody?
-Are there any procedures to prevent the suspect being able to grab officers&#8217; weapons?
+Are there any procedures to prevent the suspect being able to grab officers&' weapons?
 Are all officers given the proper training re: these rules?
   * What is the protocol/procedure when a suspect is killed  in custody?
 Is there any automatic investigation or counseling for the officer involved?
   * Are the involved officers under any sort of administrative or criminal liability for carelessness in such situations?
-  * Do we have data on the incidence rate of suspects killed in custody during the president&#8217;s term in Davao?
+  * Do we have data on the incidence rate of suspects killed in custody during the president&'s term in Davao?
 How did it compare to other areas?

 Non-suspects killed during any sort of police operations (&#8220;collateral damage&#8221;):